-For individuals who get heartburn from certain foods, it's not always all or nothing for these food types.
+For people who get heartburn from certain foods, it's not always all or nothing for these food types.
 For example, you can add some spices to foods, but do it in moderation.
-For example, instead of four-alarm chili, you could back off to two-alarm chili and see if that prevents heartburn.
+So, instead of four-alarm chili, you could back off to two-alarm chili and see if that prevents heartburn.

 Heartburn Tip: Write It Down

-What may cause heartburn one individual may not cause it in another.
-Everyone is different so you may find a small cup of coffee with food doesn’t cause you heartburn anymore but could still cause heartburn in someone else.
-If you begin to make a list of food and drink items that cause you to experience heartburn, you will know which ones to avoid, which ones to reduce the serving size, and ones that will require eating with other non-heartburn causing foods.
+What may cause heartburn in one individual may not cause it in another.
+Everyone is different so you may find a small cup of coffee with food doesn't cause you heartburn anymore but could still cause heartburn in someone else.
+If you begin to make a list of food and drink items that cause you to experience heartburn, you will know which ones to avoid, which ones to reduce in serving size, and which ones will require eating with other non-heartburn causing foods.

 Heartburn Tip: Try Chewing Gum

 Chewing gum produces saliva, and saliva neutralizes acid and signals the stomach to move its contents into the small intestine.
 Peppermint or mint gum should be avoided since they may relax the lower esophageal sphincter and increase the risk for heartburn.